 Located along Cuba’s southern coast, the lovely, relaxed city of Cienfuegos is a great spot to visit on your Cuba travel adventure.
 With its location between Havana, Ciénaga de Zapata, and Trinidad, Cienfuegos is an easy addition to any itinerary and has plenty to offer travelers.

-Cienfuegos is known for having a lovely historic center filled with one of the highest concentrations of neoclassical architecture in the Caribbean, making it one of Cuba’s many UNESCO World Heritage Sites.
-Make sure to visit the stunning Palacio Ferrer and Palacio del Valle, among some of the most impressive palaces in Cuba and among the best things to do in Cienfuegos.
+Make sure to visit the stunning Palacio Ferrer and Palacio del Valle, among some of the most impressive palaces in Cuba and just one of the architectural features that make this one of the most memorable cities in Cuba.
+This is among the best things to do in Cienfuegos.

 From visiting the city’s stunning cathedral and Spanish fortress to countless museums, parks, plazas, and even a malecón sea wall, you’ll never get bored in Cienfuegos, whether you stay for just a day or more than a week.